Garud Commando Force: Airmen Selection Process

 Unlike its counterparts in the Army and Navy, candidates for Garud Commandos are not selected from volunteers of other branches.
 Recruitment to the Garuds is done directly through airmen selection centers via advertisements.
 Candidates found eligible for the force are put through a process of rigorous physical training.
 Candidates have only one chance to become a Garud trainee.
 Once a recruit completes training and meets the required standards, he is absorbed into the Commando force and is retained in this stream throughout his career.
 Wherever he is posted in the IAF, he will be part of a Garud Unit.
-This approach ensures that the Commando Force retains its highly trained men all through their career with the IAF.
+This approach ensures that the Commando Force retains its highly trained men throughout their career with the IAF.
 The first batch of Officers for the Garuds were volunteers from the Cadets of the Ground Duty Officers course being trained at the Air Force Academy, Dundigal, Telangana.
 After successful completion, these officers will be inducted and permanently assigned to the Garud Force for advancing to higher postings.
 Training is also conducted along with the Indian Army personnel at the Rashtriya Military School in Belgaum, Karnataka.

 Insignias and Uniforms

 Garud airmen wear the "Airman Beret Badge" on the cap.
 They are also parachute-trained and wear the para wings above the right pocket.
 The "Garud Force Patch" can be seen worn on the sleeve.
 The Garud Commando Badge, which was worn on the right pocket and resembles the NSG badge, is no longer in use.
 Instead, they now have a Garud Winged Badge, which is gold in color and worn on the left chest, similar to where pilot/aircrew wings are worn.
 The Garuds used to wear a black beret, instead of the traditional maroon beret of the other Indian Special Forces units.
 At present, they wear the maroon beret.
 They sport the operational paratrooper's brevet on the right chest.
 The formation insignia is worn on the left shoulder.
 The Garuds are also entitled to wear "IAF GARUD" titles on the sleeves.